Blinded (1997 film)

 Blinded (original Spanish title: A ciegas) is a 1997 romantic thriller directed and written by Daniel Calparsoro.
-The film's director Daniel Calparsoro was nominated for the Golden Lion award at the 1997 Venice International Film Festival, but lost to Takeshi Kitano's romantic film Hana-bi.
+Calparsoro was nominated for the Golden Lion award at the 1997 Venice International Film Festival, but lost to Takeshi Kitano's romantic film Hana-bi.

 Plot

 Marrubi (Najwa Nimri) works at a dry cleaners and must endure the unwanted advances of her boss Clemente (Ramón Barea).
 However, Marrubi is also a terrorist in the ETA with her lover, Mikel (Alfredo Villa).
 They target a wealthy businessman for a heist intending to kill him in the process.
 When Marrubi deliberately shoots her colleague instead of the intended victim, both she and Mikel are on the run.
 At Mikel's country house, matters are complicated by another one of their group who insists Marrubi be killed for her betrayal.
 She manages to escape with her son but is left to depend on Clemente who takes her into his mansion that he shares with his submissive wife Paquita (Marivi Bilbao).
-She must survive Clemente's continual advances while remaining wanted by the authorities.
+She must survive Clemente's continual advances while avoiding capture by the authorities or the ETA.